johnemmanuelbond/loggers.larders/content/Locations/The North/Ruined Tower.md

 - **Behavior:**
     - Silent most of the time, but reacts to proximity or magical light.
     - When the mechanism is set spinning, it moves in harmony, whispering faintly.
-    - If spoken to with _Comprehend Languages_ or _Speak with Dead_, it communicates broken phrases — “home... bodiless... trapped...”
+    - If spoken to either in Elvish or with _Comprehend Languages_ or _Speak with Dead_, it communicates broken phrases — “home... bodiless... trapped...”
 - **Temperament:** Not hostile, just confused — slowly losing its sense of self.
 - **Lines while trapped**
 	- You, voice! to hear a voice again!